AerisG222/mikeandwan.us/docs/README.md

 9. When testing, it might be useful to delete all data in the core.  to do this, submit the following via the GUI document page:
    - `<delete><query>*:*</query></delete>`
 10. Update synonyms.txt to account for any synonyms or common spelling mistakes
+11. Configure Solr to reindex each night - see cfg/crontab and cfg/solr/solr-reindex.sh

 ## Systemd